Here’s how The Post analyzed Hunter Biden’s laptop

 One of the verified emails from Pozharskyi, which was the focus of one of the initial stories from the New York Post, was written on April 17, 2015.
 It thanked Hunter Biden “for inviting me to DC and giving me an opportunity to meet your father and spent [sic] some time together.”

 When the email first emerged in the New York Post about three weeks before the 2020 election, the Biden campaign and Hunter Biden’s lawyer both denied that Pozharskyi had ever met with Joe Biden.
-Asked recently about the email, the White House directed The Post to the previous denials.
+Asked recently about the email, the White House pointed to the previous denials, which The Post has examined in detail.

 Some other emails on the drive that have been the foundation for previous news reports could not be verified because the messages lacked verifiable cryptographic signatures.
 One such email was widely described as referring to Joe Biden as “the big guy” and suggesting the elder Biden would receive a cut of a business deal.
 One of the recipients of that email has vouched publicly for its authenticity but President Biden has denied being involved in any business arrangements.